vitelabs/vite-wiki/docs/api/vitejs/wallet/QA.md

 ## About quota

 Sending transaction needs quota, which can be obtained through PoW or pledge Vite.
-[Refer to](/tutorial/rule/quota)
+[Refer to quota](/tutorial/rule/quota)

 ## About Account Instances